 2. Ask proper questions

-One of the biggest mistakes I‘ve done in the past was getting opinions about the product, not people’s past experience, the problems they faced, and the tools they have tried.
+One of the biggest mistakes I've done at the beginning of my AI accelerator was getting opinions about the product, not people’s past experience, the problems they faced, and the tools they have tried.
 It’s like asking your mother for an opinion about your first drawing of a cat that looks like a machine gun — she will always tell you that’s the best ever piece of art she has ever seen.
 To overcome that situation we might go for the simple 5-question guide introduced by Eric Migicovsky which is a very good starting point for a lot of founders.

 3. Become a listener